 In 2009, she joined the Massachusetts Transgender Political Coalition (MTPC) to work on policy and legislative issues.

-In 2015, she became Outreach and Recruitment Director at the White House, hired by President Barack Obama.
+In 2015, she became Outreach and Recruitment Director at the White House, hired by President Barack Obama1Meet the White House’s first transgender staffer.
 She then became the official LGBT liaison for the White House in 2016.

 Magnus Hirschfeld was a German sexologist and physician known for his advocacy for sexual minorities.

 In 1897, he founded the Scientific Humanitarian Committee, a group aiming to defend the rights of sexual minorities and repeal a section of the German penal code that criminalized homosexuality.

 In 1910, he coined the term “transvestite” in his book The Transvestites: The Erotic Drive to Cross-Dress.